PierrunoYT/LinguaSync/README.md

-# LinguaSync: AI-Powered Language Assistant
+# LinguaSync

-LinguaSync is a web-based application that leverages AI to provide language assistance.
-It offers various language-related functions such as translation, grammar checking, vocabulary explanation, and usage examples.
+LinguaSync is an AI-powered web application for language assistance.
+It offers translation, grammar checking, vocabulary explanation, and usage examples.

 ## Features